We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 In this post, I’m going to show you how to make an online store.

-Let’s kick things off by discussing something very important: your products.
+Let’s kick things off by discussing something very important: the products you’d like to sell.

 1. Pick the right type of products to sell